christianuhlcc/blog/content/en/posts/navigating_a_downturn.md

 ## Be there for your team

 A lot of people will adjust a lot of processes and rules now in your organization, and poor change management will hit left and right.
 Now combine that with the ever-growing uncertainty, and some of your team members might be mentally holding on for dear life.
-You are a leader, go act like it and be there for them.
+You are a leader, be there for them and keep explaining what's happening.
 Make sure they can understand and put the latest organizational changes in the proper context.
 Go do extra loops in your 1:1s and dig into that topic.
 I can recommend [this collection of ideas](https://larahogan.me/resources/resilience/) from Lara Hogan

 You might feel uneasy yourself, but your team is not the place to discuss this - use your peers and support network for your own worries, and be sure to radiate all the (appropriate) confidence and positivity you can muster up.
 But also make sure you have your own "oxygen mask" on first and are taking care of your own emotional well-being - otherwise, you won't be able to help your team.